 - No fee for excess monthly withdrawals

-Normally, you're limited to six withdrawals from a savings account to six per month.
+Normally, you're limited to six withdrawals from a savings account.
 If you go over six, your bank has the right to charge you a fee for each withdrawal.
-Some banks charge as much as $15 but Dollar Savings Direct, in keeping with its no fees approach, charges nothing.
+Some banks charge as much as $15, but Dollar Savings Direct, in keeping with its no-fees approach, charges nothing.

 Because Dollar Savings Direct doesn’t offer a checking account, you have to be OK with banking at more than one financial institution.
-If you’re looking for a one-stop shop, Dollar Savings Direct isn’t for you.
+If you’re looking for a one-stop-shop, Dollar Savings Direct isn’t for you.